UC Davis program addresses California's need for diverse physician workforce

 Established in 2009, the Integrated Medicine/Psychiatry Ambulatory Residency Training (IMPART) program is the largest combined program of its kind in the country, and the only one that combines residencies in internal medicine with psychiatry in the western United States.
 The program currently includes 18 physicians in training but, with the supplemental funds, four new physicians began their five-year program in July to become board certified in two specialties.

-"The grant is a clear recognition of the importance of integrated medicine in health care today," said Robert McCarron, an associate professor in the Department of Psychiatry and Behavioral Sciences and the Division of Pain Medicine.
+"The grant is a clear recognition of the importance of integrated medicine in health care today," said Robert McCarron, an associate professor in the UC Davis Department of Psychiatry and Behavioral Sciences and Division of Pain Medicine.
 He is also the immediate past president of the Association of Medicine and Psychiatry and the Central California Psychiatric Society.

 "We are not only training physicians who mostly come from underrepresented or culturally diverse backgrounds themselves but who will also work in underserved settings and be future residency directors, policy makers and thought leaders in this critical area," he said.